-Monaco is only a short flight from London, BA flies London to Nice in less than 2 hours (as does Easyjet).
-Once in Monaco, just hop in a helicopter from the airport for 230 euros o/w, the nearest taxi (no need to book hotel transfers, all the taxis are have leather interior and are immaculate) for 100 euros, transfer time is usually than 40 minutes.
-Alternatively the 110 bus will shuttle you directly there for around 20 euros per person and will drop you at your hotel.
-You can train it and the station in Monaco is a feat of engineering being a huge tunnel exploded out of the solid rock and accessed by numerous small tunnels, but the initial shuttle from Nice airport to the nearest station Saint-Augustin, is irregular and a pain, its too far to walk and when you arrive you still need to get to your hotel from the station.
+Monaco is only a short flight from London.
+BA flies London to Nice in less than 2 hours (as does Easyjet).
+Once in Monaco, hop in a helicopter from the airport for €230 EUR o/w, the nearest taxi (no need to book hotel transfers, all the taxis have leather interior and are immaculate) for €100 EUR, transfer time is usually than 40 minutes.
+Alternatively, the 110 bus will shuttle you directly there for around €20 EUR per person and will drop you at your hotel.
+You can train it, and the station in Monaco is a feat of engineering being a huge tunnel exploded out of the solid rock and accessed by numerous small tunnels, but the initial shuttle from Nice airport to the nearest station Saint-Augustin, is irregular and a pain, its too far to walk, and when you arrive you still need to get to your hotel from the station.

 Proximity to everything is a huge plus here.
-You can literally walk everywhere in Monte Carlo, and with the help of a warren of escalators and a network of underground lifts, you don’t even need to break into a sweat traversing up and down to the Casino.
+You can literally walk everywhere in Monte-Carlo, and with the help of a warren of escalators and a network of underground lifts, you don’t even need to break into a sweat traversing up and down to the Casino.

-There is an almost unlimited choice of restaurants from the cheap pizzas down by the marinas and up in the old town, to the relaxed Michelin Joël Robuchon at the Hôtel Metropole Monte-Carlo or the formal a 3 starred Le Louis XV-Alain Ducasse – a favourite of Prince Albert of Monaco.
+There is an almost unlimited choice of restaurants from the cheap pizzas down by the marinas and up in the old town, to the relaxed Michelin Joël Robuchon at the Hôtel Metropole Monte-Carlo or the formal a 3 starred Le Louis XV-Alain Ducasse – a favorite of Prince Albert of Monaco.

-Disclosure: Most of our property, service & product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own & are in no way influenced by any sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.